wesbos/Web-App-Workshop/notes/04 - JavaScript Modules and Tooling.md

 Modules are great because instead of coding a behemoth scripts.js, we can code small modules that do one thing.

 One huge benefit to using modules is that if you aren't using a function - like calculateBill.js - you can just stop importing it to that file.
-If no files are left importing that function, you bundler will simple exclude that file from the final bundle.js file thus making your application smaller!
+If no files are left importing that function, your bundler will simply exclude that file from the final bundle.js file thus making your application smaller!

 ## Dependencies